nikitavoloboev/data/looking-back/2020/2020-september.md

 ## 12

 Came across another public company wiki, this time by [Gumroad](https://www.notion.so/Public-Wiki-72663c59ed5a432a9d52accafd8f166e).
 Going to improve our wiki for LA.
 There is a [nice thread on going async for work](https://twitter.com/shl/status/1222545212477599751) too.

+## 24

+Remembered today I once had a huge collection of songs I collected in FLAC locally.
+Lots of albums neatly sorted including Alt-J, Tame Impala and lots more.
+What is a shame is that I deleted the entire hard drive where all these songs & albums were stored as I sold the hard drive to some person.
+Because minimalism. 😿

+Extended my rules with: No Regrets.
+It does hurt as there were songs in there that I don't have in my Spotify collection any more and I don't think I'll ever find them again.
+The world of music is a big place.
+Feels good to write it though as it's been bugging me for 2 days now.
+Regret sucks.

+In other news, I am not writing here as much as I try to learn use Twitter more.
+Plus soonish the feeds of this journal & Twitter will be combined into one nice page.